d3x0r/Starbase-Ships/README.md

 extra lag for controlling ship encountered... sort of figured things would stabilize; rapid acceleration causes radical jerks for no good reason (leverage of thrusters?)

 - Same as specs of RC1; added resource bridges, tried to separate engine rings to have separate scalars - even disable a ring entirely to save on fuel while mining.

+## Ring of Fire - Fixed Engines

+The clone/rotate function of SSC ate one of the pipe segments on 2 engine blocks; this has that fixed - needs MFC fixed...
+I have a module for it- (version built for ticket)

+## Ring of Fire - V2

+Alternate Balance - moves the CoM nearly 4m behind CoT; improved power system, manual/auto sweep mining, a couple different patterns for mining lasers firing order.

+Improved fuel capacity and 2x refuel available; prioritized battery management.